Fawcett Publications: Gold Medal Books

 Fawcett was also an independent newsstand distributor, and in 1945, the company negotiated a contract with New American Library to distribute their Mentor and Signet titles.
 This contract prohibited Fawcett from becoming a competitor by publishing their own paperback reprints.
-In 1949, Roscoe Fawcett wanted to establish a line of Fawcett paperbacks, and he felt original paperbacks would not be a violation of the contract.
-In order to test a loophole in the contract, Fawcett published two anthologies – The Best of True Magazine and What Today's Woman Should Know About Marriage and Sex – reprinting material from Fawcett magazines not previously published in books.
-When these books successfully sailed through the contract loophole, Fawcett announced Gold Medal Books, their line of paperback originals.
+In 1949, Roscoe Fawcett wanted to establish a line of Fawcett paperbacks.
+In order to get around the contract he decided to publish original books, not reprints.
+Fawcett announced Gold Medal Books, their line of paperback originals.
 It was a revolutionary turning point in paperback publishing.
 Fawcett's editor-in-chief was Ralph Daigh, who had been hired by Captain Billy in 1928, and the art director for Gold Medal was Al Allard, who also had been with Fawcett since 1928.